saviorand/lightbug_http/README.md

    ```

    We plan to add routing in a future library called `lightbug_api`, see [Roadmap](#roadmap) for more details.
-3. Run `mojo main.mojo`.
+3. Run `mojo lightbug.🔥`.
 This will start up a server listening on `localhost:8080`.
 Or, if you prefer to import the server into your own app:
    ```mojo
    from lightbug_http.sys.server import SysServer from lightbug_http.service import Printer